moby/moby/docs/sources/installation/debian.md

 ## Debian Jessie 8.0 (64-bit)

-Debian 8 comes with a 3.16.0 Linux kernel, the `docker.io` package can be found in the `jessie-backports` repository.
+Debian 8 comes with a 3.16.0 Linux kernel, the `docker.io` package can be found in the `testing` repository.
 Reasoning behind this can be found <a href="https://lists.debian.org/debian-release/2015/03/msg00685.html" target="_blank">here</a>.
-Instructions how to enable the backports repository can be found <a href="http://backports.debian.org/Instructions/" target="_blank">here</a>.
+At 24 way 2015 docker.io is no more in backport but only in testing.

 > **Note**:
 > Debian contains a much older KDE3/GNOME2 package called ``docker``, so the